thedebugger/rack-requestash/README.md

 ## Usage

-Rack::Requestash will monkey-patch the `Rack::CommonLogger` class which provides Apache-style access logs.
-In order to enable in in your application, try something like:
+For rails, add the rack extension in the environment file to enable access logging.
+Do something like this in the environment.rb:

 require 'rack/requestash'

-    class MyServer < Sinatra::Base
+config.middleware.use Rack::Requestash::CommonJsonLogger, Rails.logger

+You can pass a different logger.
+For more information, check `Rack::CommonLogger` class.

+For rack applications, add the below snippet in the config.ru file:

+require 'rack/requestash'
-      use Rack::Requestash::AccessLogger
+use Rack::Requestash::CommonJsonLogger, logger

-      get '/' do
-       'Yahtzee!'
-      end
-    end

 You will then get nice, JSON formatted logs: